astronomer/docs/astro/configure-worker-queues.md

 4. Click **Create Queue**.

 :::note
-You can create, update, and delete multiple worker queues at once using [Deployments as Code](manage-deploymens-as-code.md).
+You can create, update, and delete multiple worker queues at once.
+See [Deployments as Code](manage-deploymens-as-code.md).
 :::

 ## Assign tasks to a worker queue